- To fix the missing Internet Explorer integration in group policy, you must first download the most recent Microsoft Edge Policy Template.

 1. Download the latest Microsoft Edge Policy Template

-- Open the Microsoft Edge for business website.
+- Open Microsoft Edge for business website.

 - Click the Accept & download button.